trantuananhvn93/django_API_ML/README.md

 ## Data
 Data in `CARS.csv` from Kaggle

-ML model was build in the notebook `model.ipynb`
+ML model was built in the notebook `model.ipynb`